Artist: Kim Yosu - on Unsplash

 Funeral and Memorial Services

 are sacred spaces where we pause to uplift the life of a loved human in their most basic and profound nature.
 Collective morning for what is loved, is grieved, helping the hearts of those who remain.
-Through stories, artifacts, the smallest of details, along with the grandest of their desires, they are reminisced and said good-bye.
+Through stories, artifacts, the smallest of details, along with the grandest of desires, they are reminisced and said goodbye.

 Artist: Travis Grossen_Unsplash